blackfalcon/learningjs.anotheruiguy.com/README.md

-# Surviving the JavaScript interview
+# Damn!
+This is a lot of JavaScript!

 If you haven't been paying attention to things lately, you may have noticed that almost all of modern application development has been dominated by JavaScript.
 It does not matter where you are in the stack, you will at some point be writing JavaScript.